VerianCS/VerianCS/README.md

 An indie 3D game made in unity where you need to control armies of mages in RPG style and combat in dungeons.
 (Under Closed Development)

+# Koriku
+An open source desktop music application capable of accessing several music streaming platforms at once from cuba.

 ## Education
 (2018-2020) Cuba Provincial competitive programming team.